 Loss of Enjoyment

 A car accident can prevent you from engaging in everyday activities and hobbies.
 Perhaps you’re passionate about gardening and like to spend your days tending to your plants.
 If you’re in a car accident that leaves you with a severe injury and chronic pain, you may not be able to enjoy pottering around your garden again.
 This could have a huge impact on your mental health and wellbeing — and you can claim damages for it.

 Pain and Suffering

 You can receive compensation for emotional distress in a settlement agreement, or a court can calculate your pain and suffering to compensate you at trial.
-Emotional distress is a noneconomic damage, meaning it doesn’t have a monetary value.
-Calculating pain and suffering is difficult, which is why an experienced car accident injury lawyer will gather evidence to demonstrate the physical and emotional distress you’ve endured.
-For example, not having the ability to pick up your kids or drive to and from the grocery store can add to your pain and suffering.
+Calculating pain and suffering is difficult, which is why it’s recommended to work with an experienced car accident injury lawyer.
+They will gather evidence to demonstrate the physical and emotional distress you’ve endured.
+For example, not being able to pick up your kids or drive to and from the grocery store can add to your pain and suffering.

 Various factors influence the extensiveness of injuries, including:

-- Pain endured from physical injuries and related medical treatment.
+- The pain endured from physical injuries and related medical treatment

 - Inability to complete specific tasks.

 If a driver killed your loved one in a car accident, you could file a wrongful death lawsuit.
 A state’s wrongful death statute may allow a surviving spouse, children, parents, or the estate’s personal representative, to bring a wrongful death claim.
 To prove wrongful death, you must prove liability, so a family member must show: